andreafuturi/PageFlick/README.md

 <a href="/archive" prefetch="onHover">Archive</a>
 ```

 P.S. you can easily test in your website by pasting this minified version into the console.

 The minified version was created with uglify-js, clean.css and then minified again with https://packjs.com
 The size of the gzipped version was calculated with: https://dafrok.github.io/gzip-size-online/
 It's worth to note that nonethewise Terser give better results than uglify-js.
 The final uglify version packed by packjs.com was even smaller.

+## Browser Support

+The router supports all modern browsers.
+Required features:

+- IntersectionObserver
+- Fetch API
+- History API

+For older browsers, consider using the following polyfills:

+- intersection-observer
+- whatwg-fetch

+## Performance Tips

+- Use `content-visibility: auto` on route elements to improve rendering performance
+- Implement server-side partial responses for better bandwidth usage
+- Consider using the `prefetch="onHover"` attribute for less important links